M-Devloo/Spring-boot-auth0-discriminator-multitenancy/readme.md

 > feature/X

-Feature branches are development branches which should be used in production environments.
+Feature branches are development branches which should be not used in production environments.

 ## Detailed explanation